-- 1 Presser foot lever - Place the fabric under the presser foot, pass the thread under the presser foot, and then pull out about 5 cm (2 inch) of thread toward the rear of the machine.
+- 1) Presser foot lever - Place the fabric under the presser foot, pass the thread under the presser foot, and then pull out about 5 cm (2 inch) of thread toward the rear of the machine.

-- 1 5 cm (2 inch) - While holding the end of the thread and the fabric with your left hand, turn the handwheel toward you (counterclockwise) with your right hand to lower the needle to the starting point of the stitching.
+- (1) 5 cm (2 inch) - While holding the end of the thread and the fabric with your left hand, turn the handwheel toward you (counterclockwise) with your right hand to lower the needle to the starting point of the stitching.

-- 1 Presser foot lever - On models equipped with a sewing speed controller, slide the sewing speed controller to the left or right to adjust the sewing speed.
-Refer to "Sewing speed controller (for models equipped with the start/stop button)" (page 10).
+- 1) Presser foot lever - On models equipped with a sewing speed controller, slide the sewing speed controller to the left or right to adjust the sewing speed.
+Refer to "Sewing speed controller" (page 10).

-- Sewing speed controller - Slowly press down on the foot controller.
+- Sewing speed controller

+- Slowly press down on the foot controller.

-(With models equipped with () (start/stop button), if the foot controller is not connected, press () once.)
+(With models equipped with ( (start/stop button), if the foot controller is not connected, press ( ) once.)